24fisher/UnsortedOrderer/README.md

 - `RepositoriesFolderName` — subfolder name for repositories and source folders.
 - `FirmwareFolderName` — subfolder name for firmware files (`.bin`, `.dat`).
 - `MetadataFolderName` — subfolder name for metadata and sidecar files (for example, `.hprj`, `.xmp`).
+- `WebFolderName` — subfolder name for web shortcuts and saved HTML pages.
+- `GraphicsFolderName` — subfolder name for layered graphics and illustration project files.
 - `EBooksFolderName` — subfolder name for e-books and comics.

 ## Sorting logic